0x00002a/generate_erd/README.md

 ## License

 This project is licensed under the MIT license.
-See (LICENSE)[./LICENSE] for more information.
+See LICENSE for more information.